 According to the Food and Drug Administration (FDA), patients should avoid use of monoamine oxidase (MAO) inhibitors within 14 days of cyclobenzaprine use.
 These include Marplan, Nardil, Parnate and Matulane.
 Seizures and even death have occurred in patients who have cyclobenzaprine or other structurally similar tricyclic antidepressants with MAO inhibitor drugs.

+There are some restrictions as to who can take this drug.
 The FDA recommends cautious use of cyclobenzaprine in patients with a history of urinary retention and glaucoma or other eye problems.
 There is no evidence to suggest that the drug causes any issues for pregnant mothers (according to studies done on mice, rats and rabbits), but there have yet to be any adequate and well-controlled studies in pregnant women.
 As a result, the FDA cautions use during pregnancy only if clearly needed.
 For nursing mothers, it is unknown if cyclobenzaprine is excreted in human milk.
 However, because it is closely related to tricyclic antidepressants, which are excreted in human milk, the FDA cautions against breastfeeding if using cyclobenzaprine.

 "It's not known if this medicine can be found in breast milk, and because of that we don't want to take any chances," Patel said.